geek-kb/DevopsStuff/Scripts/auto_ssh_config_v2/README.md

 ## SSH auto configuration tool for passworded machine

-This tool runs through a list of ip's, delimited by comma and generates a .ssh/config block for each server.
+This tool runs through a list of IP addresses (needs to be edited in the code), delimited by commas and generates a .ssh/config block for each server.

 In the next step, it ssh's to each machine and copies the local ssh public key to each one of the machines.